UCL-ARC/functional-programming-for-rses/02-higher-order.md

 Currying is named for [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
 It is very useful, though might not seem it at first.
-_To Curry_ a function of n arguments, is to create a chain of n functions each taking one argument.
+_To Curry_ a function of n arguments is to create a chain of n functions each taking one argument.

 In Haskell, it is a built in feature of the syntax.
 In Python we don't have it by default.